What is Integrative Medicine

 - Toxic metals assessment – mercury, lead, cadmium, arsenic

-- Cancer options – integrating with existing treatments
+- Cancer support – integrating with existing treatments

-- ENJO home and commercial – advanced fibre deep cleaning system.
+- ENJO home and commercial – advanced fibre cleaning system.
 Fully chemical free.
-See ENJO Fibre website
+Refer to ENJO Fibre website